wizzeh/libp2p-transport-veilid/README.md

 Enables libp2p-rust apps to communicate node-to-node over Veilid (view Veilid's [launch slides](https://veilid.com/Launch-Slides-Veilid.pdf) from Defcon 2023).

-This transport currently supports ONLY direct routes and not Veilid's private / safety routes.
+This transport currently supports ONLY direct routes and NOT Veilid's private / safety routes.

 Why use it?
-Offers [holepunching](https://docs.libp2p.io/concepts/nat/hole-punching/) without operating relay nodes (as this is provided by Veilid).
+It offers [holepunching](https://docs.libp2p.io/concepts/nat/hole-punching/) without operating relay nodes (as this is provided by Veilid).

 ## Getting Started

+### Check out Tickle, the example app

+[Tickle](https://codeberg.org/ffffff_rabbit/tickle) is an R&D app written to demonstrate the use of libp2p-transport-veilid.

 ### Add the transport to your Cargo.toml